chialab/dna/docs/guide/index.md

 ## Configure Typescript

+Advanced typechecking and decorators support are available in TypeScript, which is the recommended way to use DNA.
-This enables support for DNA decorators as well as correct transpilation of class property fields.
+Add this to your `tsconfig.json` to support DNA decorators as well as correct transpilation of class property fields.

 ::: code-group